mhalber/Rescan/README.md

 This repository contains code for "Rescan: Inductive Instance Segmentation for Indoor RGBD Scans", ICCV 2019.
 Code to perfrom inference is written in C++.
 You will need a compiler with C++11 support and CMake < 2.8.

+**NOTE:** This code uses gco-v3.0 (see below for references) to perform graph cut optimization. gco code cannot be distributed freely - as such after you've cloned this repository, go to https://vision.cs.uwaterloo.ca/code/ and download gco-v3.0 (under Multi-label optimization).
+Then create gco folder inside the lib folder and copy gco code inside.
+After that continue with the rest of the instructions.

 To generate build files for Unix-like systems navigate to source code root directory and run:
 ~~~
 cd apps